 I thought, “I’m done.
 I can’t do this anymore.”
 I had been struggling with it for almost two years.
 I told my best friend, Shauna, “You know what?
 I think I’m going to quit.
 I think I’ve got to get a job or just do something.”

 She was like, “first of all, you couldn’t handle being an employee again.
 Second, you love planning events too much to quit.”
-We used to help each other a lot.
-He talked me out of it.

 I decided to draw a line in the sand and said, “I’m going to do whatever it takes to make this work and find new event clients.”